cdli-gh/annodoc/index.md

 > But note the "tag list":
 > There are some cases where some conclusive phrases are put to describe different goods mentioned above, for example,   sheep, goats, donkeys, the delivery/ offering/ expenditure/ wage.
 It is more convenient to use conj in these cases."

+TODO: Check treatment of `appos` versus `conj` in case of implicit conjunction.

+TODO: Check `conj` vs. `list` in taglist

+	There are some cases where some conclusive phrases are put to describe different goods mentioned above, for example, sheep, goats, donkeys, the delivery/ offering/ expenditure/ wage.
+It is more convenient to use `conj` or `list` in these cases.

 ### Punctuation: punct

 No punctuation in Sumerian.
 However, breaks (new line, different column, different side) are sometimes used to separate different thoughts.
 If these are encoded explicitly as part of the text, the recommended dependency is punct.
 Likewise, if a Sumerian transcript includes modern punctuation signs.